18600871952/sona/README.md

 ### Specs

 Load `SpecRunner.html` in a browser window.
-There may be weirdness, I'm still trying to figure out async specs in Jasmine 2.0.